bitrise-io/devcenter/_articles/reviews/sharing-and-storing-workflows-among-apps-draft.md

 ## Storing bitrise.yml in the project's repo

-You can store the `bitrise.yml` in your project's repo.
-This would mostly be similar to the previously mentioned method with the ability to track changes using your own source control system. **But how does this work**? **This basically means that you can reference steps or a whole workflow (depending on what you want to reuse) globally across apps.**
+You can store the `bitrise.yml` in your project's Github repo.
+This would mostly be similar to the previously mentioned method with the ability to track changes using your own source control system.

-**Is this the same method?: Storing it in a separate repository and using that as a submodule, for example, in your main repo.
-Here is a** [**guide**](http://devcenter.bitrise.io/tips-and-tricks/use-bitrise-yml-from-repository/) **on how to store** `**bitrise.yml**` **in your repo.
-If you download our open source Workflow Editor, you can manually edit the yml file on your local PC.**

 ## Storing bitrise.yml in a repository along with other project's bitrise.yml